-It’s noon on the day after Thanksgiving and I’m taking a few hours to hang out at a local coffee shop and work while my family is out Black Friday shopping.
+It’s noon on the day after Thanksgiving and I’m taking a few hours to work at a local coffee shop while my family is out Black Friday shopping.
 It’s only a few weeks until exam time, and yet it’s also the beginning of the holiday season.
 What better time to write about balancing law school and the rest of your life?

 I took my counselor’s advice to heart, then, and wrote this list of the things that would mean success in law school for me: